AdobeDocs/commerce-admin.en/help/catalog/product-create-configurable.md

 - When you change the **[!UICONTROL Stock Status]** of the configurable product as `Out of Stock` and click **[!UICONTROL Save]**, it is **_not controlled_** by the stock statuses of its child products.
 It is always displayed as `Out of Stock` in the Admin and on the storefront.

-- When you set the **[!UICONTROL Stock Status]** of the configurable product as `In Stock` and click **[!UICONTROL Save]**, it is **_controlled_** by the stock statuses of its child products, which is reflected in the Admin and on the storefront.
+- When you set the **[!UICONTROL Stock Status]** of the configurable product as `In Stock` and click **[!UICONTROL Save]**, it is **_controlled_** by the stock statuses of its child products, which are reflected in the Admin and on the storefront.

 ## Things to remember

-- A configurable product allows the shopper to choose options from drop-down, multiple select, visual swatch and text swatch input types.
+- A configurable product allows the shopper to choose options from drop-down, multiple select, visual swatch, and text swatch input types.
 Each option is a separate, simple product.

 - [Stock Status](../inventory-management/sources-stocks.md) for a configurable product is a semi-manually controlled setting.
 This is different from the stock status of the simple product, where it is a direct representation of the product availability.
-In the case of a configurable product, the stock status is a part of a multi-criteria stock status calculation.
+For a configurable product, the stock status is a part of a multi-criteria stock status calculation.
 When child products are sold out or come back in stock, it does not automatically change the stock status for the parent configurable product.

 - Configurable child products can be simple or virtual products **without custom options**.
 To make custom child products virtual, you must select `Тhis item has no weight` for the **[!UICONTROL Weight]** setting for each of them.